 African American History in CPS Curriculum

-In February we do have some special activities to celebrate the history and recognize notable figures.
+In February, we do have some special activities to celebrate the history and recognize notable figures.
 Media Center specialists use February as an opportunity to highlight Black authors.
 Schools may hold essay, poster, or door decoration contests to promote or highlight important or overlooked people and events in American history that had a specific impact on the Black community.
 This month, schools are also highlighting a notable Black figure in history each day over their morning announcements.
 Some figures include those at the national and state levels and some include those who made an impact in our local community.
-You can see the list they are using here.

 While teachers certainly acknowledge and celebrate Black History Month, we want to make the point that Black history is not something to be only taught in February!
 Below are just some examples of how African American History is incorporated into our schools and curriculum all year long.

 There is rarely a grade level in which African American History isn’t taught, but not necessarily in a “stand alone” way rather as an integral part of the larger story being told.
 No matter the grade level or curriculum focus, CPS articulates a scope and sequence that focuses on identity and “continuity and change” over time, in grades K-12.
 This allows students to explore the history of indigenous peoples and the importance and significance of diversity and the changes/effects (including negative) that are outcomes of power distribution, colonialism, imperialism, etc.

 - 3rdgrade: Missouri History.
 The history of Native Americans who lived here before any settlers is a priority standard and the Missouri Compromise is used as a place to begin explaining the role of slavery played in the history of our state.